 While international travel rules have been made stricter throughout the third lockdown, rules on travelling around the UK have always been tight.
-In the heat of the restrictions, there were even exercise rules that limited where and how far you could go for a workout.
+In the heat of the restrictions and during the circuit breaker lockdown, there were even exercise rules that limited where and how far you could go for a workout.

 The same advice on ‘staying local’ is now being extended to all situations, as the number of people who can meet outdoors is changing.
 But with confusion earlier in the year over what this entails in reality, people are once again asking what the advice to ‘stay local’ actually means.

 What does stay local mean?